 Physics relies heavily on measuring some aspect or behavior of whatever is studied.
-But the accuracy and authenticity involved are more dubious than commonly recognized – with consequences for the trustworthiness of everyday ideas.
+But the accuracy and authenticity of the process are more dubious than commonly recognized – with consequences for the trustworthiness of both physics and everyday ideas.

 Although not a direct question in physics, the means by which we identify entities, aspects, phenomena and qualities of our reality is a contentious matter within cognitive psychology and philosophy, with implications for theory and reasoning within physics.
 The simple act of measuring anything at all raises questions about the reliability of popular approaches to understanding the physical world.
 Measurement, as opposed to simple counting, appears to be nothing more than comparing two things within a situation where there is actually no ultimate scale for anything.

-When we place a ruler or other measuring device against an object to measure its length, we have to accept that temperature, humidity and other physical variables can change the size of both the object and our measuring device, and it is unlikely both objects will be affected to the same degree.
-So the idea either of the two things has some real size actually makes no sense.
-Instead we ought to see stated measurements as only approximations, and observe how what we think of as the size of anything is actually subject to constant change.
-There will in any case be some inaccuracy as a result of limited precision inherent to every measuring process.
+When we place a ruler or other measuring device against an object to measure its length, we have to accept that temperature, humidity and other physical variables can change the size of both the object and our measuring device, and it is unlikely both objects will be affected to exactly the same degree.
+So the idea either of the two things has some real and permanent size actually makes no sense.
+Instead we ought to see stated measurements as only ephemeral approximations, and observe how what we think of as the size of anything is actually subject to constant change.
+There will also be some inaccuracy as a result of limited precision inherent to every measuring process.

-The approach of physics to this has understandably been to design measuring tools to be as unaffected as possible by changing physical conditions.
+The approach of physics to this has understandably been to design measuring tools that remain as unaffected as possible amidst changing physical conditions.
 For example, a ruler made from a metal more or less stable under temperature changes is obviously preferable to one using a metal that changes size significantly with temperature variations.

-Nonetheless, the idea that comparing two things is somehow about measuring one item according to the other remains suspect when everything including our measuring tools is subject to change.
-Therefore, such measuring processes are best understood as just relating one thing to another – not about some properly objective measurement of either.
-This forms an everyday explanation of what physics at great pains derived as the theory of relativity, inasmuch as observations depend upon the conditions under which those observations are made.
+Nonetheless, the idea that comparing two things is somehow about measuring one item according to the other remains suspect when everything including the measuring tool is subject to change.
+Therefore, such measuring processes are better understood as just relating one thing to another – not about some properly objective measurement of either.
+This forms an everyday explanation of what physics at great pains derived as the theory of relativity – at least inasmuch as observations depend upon the conditions under which those observations are made.